 June 2009 - Provided guided tours of the Pensacola Black Heritage Trail for several out-of-town groups and PJC Project Challenge Student Program.

 May 2008 – Gallery Night exhibited five sculptures of Constance Bergfors, painter and sculptor.
-Bergfors presented the Bergfors presented the gift of one of her sculptures.
-“Memories of Africa” to the AAHS.
+Bergfors presented a gift of one of her sculptures, “Memories of Africa,” to the AAHS.

 March 2008 – Gala premiere of pilot of “The Florida Black Heritage Trail” television series, presented in partnership with PJC.
-Showcased at WSRE Amos Studios (Segments 1-4)
+Shown at WSRE Amos Studios (Segments 1-4).

-March 2008 – Zora Neale Hurston, writer, poet and folklorist, presented in a dramatic portrayal by Phyliss McEvven.
+March 2008 – Zora Neale Hurston, writer, poet and folklorist, presented a dramatic portrayal by Phyliss McEven.
 Co-Sponsored with the Florida Humanities Council.

-March 2008 – Gallery Night featured P. H. Polk collection of photographs.
+March 2008 – Gallery Night featuring P. H. Polk collection of photographs.
 Music presented by Jazz and R&B Band, “Will - Inspire.”

 February 2008 – “All That Chocolate – All That Jazz,” annual fundraiser and silent auction.